 Audio Cues for Visual Events

-A Hat in Time has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in A Hat in Time which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.